 3. Cannot care any less for their workers

 Here, a bold line between a good and a bad manager is drawn.
 As stated above, most of the employees who leave their jobs do so because of their relationship with their managers.
-Good managers not only are true professionals, they also are empathic human beings.
+Good managers not only are true professionals, but they also are empathic human beings.

 Unfortunately, the term Professional is often confused with robotic, unemotional, impersonal, and bland.
 Rather, a good manager is a person who understands his or her own problems and those of his/her team members.
 Good bosses empathize during tough times, raise lofty challenges, and celebrate when you triumph them instead of turning a blind eye to your business.
 Working for someone until you’re blue in the face while they don’t care about anything more than your performance chart can be as frustrating as counting sheep.

-4. Hire and promote wrong people
+4. Hire and promote the wrong people

 Most managers are adept at hiring for an empty spot, but filling that spot with the right candidate is a challenge in itself.
 When a manager doesn’t rise up to the challenge of hiring good candidates, it takes a toll on other hard workers in the team.
 It not only creates a ground for conflicts but also halts the professional growth of deserving ones.
 Worse still, is promoting the wrong people.